gphilippee/gphilippee/README.md

 ### About me 👈

-- 👨‍🦱 I'm an engineering student at ISEP
+- 👨‍🦱 I'm an engineering student at Institut Polytechnique de Paris
-- :heart: I'm passionate about open source, machine learning
+- :heart: I'm passionate about open source and machine learning
-- 🌱 Currently learning about 3D modeling & physics simulation
+- 🌱 Currently learning about convex optimization, deep learning and Markov chain
 - 😄 What I actually do on my spare time 📷 🚵‍♂️
 - 👀 What I wish I could do more often 🏄 ⛷️
 - 📫 How to reach me: [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/guphilippee.svg?style=social&label=Follow%20%40guphilippee)](https://twitter.com/guphilippee)